whitneyburton/portfolios/students/1606-back/ben-pepper/M2-portfolio.md

 -To Nate Anderson
 It was a pleasure to work with Nate during the Little Shop project.
 Nate’s persistence in getting any problem completed was inspiring.
 He was always willing to take up any task that needed to be handle and alway had either a question to further the project or insight that helped us overcome a problem.
 There is only one thing I would recommend.
 The only thing both Nate and I agreed on was styling sucks.
 This is the one area I would say we both need to work on. the Rails side is relatively easy but style had us both confused and it would be worth it to take some time to learn boot strap.

+-To Sonia Gupta
+Sonia has been one of biggest driving forces of my ability to stay at Turing through a lot of hard times.
+No matter what is going on She is always willing to go for a walk and take time out of her day to help me figure things out.
+Talking with her has, more often than not, led to some breakthrough I would not have come to on my own.
+Her ability to understand any problem and persist until she fully understands it is inspiring and something I hope to emulate.
+She is an enormous asset to Turing and I am luck to know her and to be able to call her my friend.

+-To Raphael Barbo
+Raphael always has a smile on his face and a kind word to encourage anyone who he is around.
+His positivity and friendly demeanor has been of great comfort several times through Turing.
+His drive to learn more and to be better then the previous day is inspiring and being in the same cohort as Raphael has been a great boost for my outlook.
+He is a great asset to have at Turing.

+-To Anna Dolan
+It has been a pleasure to pair with Anna on several occasions.
+She understands what she is writing and how it relates to other segments of her code.
+I remember working with her on Enigma and whenever I asked a clarification question she was able to follow the stack trace and find the solution with very little prodding from me.
+She does tend to be hard on herself.
+She doesn't need to be.
+Anna will prove to be one of the better programs that comes out of Turing and her drive to know and understand the next piece will be invaluable as she progresses through Turing and into the job market.

+-To Noah Berman
+I was afforded the opportunity to pair with Noah several times throughout his time in Mod 1.
+Noah’s positive attitude has been something I am lacking and it was always refreshing to have that when we paired.
+Even when he is stuck on a problem he doesn't let it affect his outlook.
+His drive to understand the problem at hand is amazing and I have no doubt that he will excel in Truing and the industry as a whole.

 ### Being a Community Member

 Ben made me feel very welcomed to join the cohort at the beginning of the module, and we had the opportunity to work together on our first group project, called Rush Hour.
 His natural ability to connect with others in the group, through respect and attentiveness, made him great to pair with.
 Ben can handle any code problem or task delegated to him, as he did every night when we split up tasks.
 I found him always available to reach out to when something came up, and thought his thorough communication with team members throughout the project led to our success.
 Ben already has the skills necessary to work on any team and makes a great programmer as he continues his learning.